Polyester vs. Cotton: Is the Polyester REALLY More Sustainable Fabric?

 Table of Contents

-ToggleThe fashion industry is under increasing scrutiny for its environmental impact.
+ToggleThe selection of sustainable fabric is more important these days to decrease the damage to environment.
+The fashion industry is under increasing scrutiny for its environmental impact.
 Two of the most commonly used fabrics, polyester and cotton, often find themselves in the sustainability spotlight.

 Durability